nabeelipynb/mouse-html/README.md

 <button mouse-swap=".box">Show Div</button>
 ```

-This attribute creates a swapping relationship between the element with the attribute and the element specified inside the attribute:
+This attribute creates a swapping `onclick` relationship between the element with the attribute and the element specified inside the attribute:

 ```html
 <button mouse-swap="#box">Click me to hide me, and show the div</button>